-- MetadataUrl = the metadata url of the service (/redfish/v1/\$metadata) - CollectionResourceType = the fully qualified name of the unversioned type of resources within the collection. - CollectionResourcePath = the path from the service root to the collection resource
+- MetadataUrl = the metadata url of the service (/redfish/v1/\$metadata) - CollectionResourceType = the fully qualified name of the unversioned type of resources within the Resource Collection. - CollectionResourcePath = the path from the service root to the Resource Collection.

 6.5.5.2.
-Resource count property
+Count property

-The total number of resources available in the collection is represented through the count property.
-The count property shall be named "Members@odata.count" and its value shall be an integer representing the total number of records in the result.
+The total number of resources (members) available in the Resource Collection is represented through the count property.
+The count property shall be named "Members@odata.count" and its value shall be the total number of members available in the Resource Collection.
 This count is not affected by the \$top or \$skip query parameters.

 6.5.5.3.
-Resource members property
+Members property

-The members of the collection of resources are returned as a JSON array.
+The Members of the Resource Collection of resources are returned as a JSON array, where each element of the array is a JSON object whose type is specified in the Redfish Schema document describing the containing type.
 The name of the property representing the members of the collection shall be "Members".
+The Members property shall not be null.
+Empty collections shall be returned in JSON as an empty array.

 6.5.5.4.
-Partial results
+NextLink property and partial results